 How do people become managers?
-It appears that the better and more experienced someone is at their job, the more qualified they are at managing others.
-However, this is often not the case as many will recognise.
-The result of this traditional way of corporate promotion, is that many companies appear to suffer from a lack of adequate leadership, both at managerial and executive levels.
+It may appear that the better and more experienced someone is at their job, the more qualified they are to manage others.
+This is often not the case, however, as many will recognise.
+The result of this traditional way of corporate promotion is that many companies appear to suffer from a lack of adequate leadership, both at managerial and executive levels.

 High performing managers have a profound impact on a company's bottom line.
 They have a direct impact on talent development and talent retention.
 However, only too often managers are 'trained' and not 'developed'.
 This workshop is about preparing managers ready to lead.